bjpop/gurita/docs/clustermap.rst

        :align: center
        :alt: Heatmap plot where signal is plotted against timepoint for the two different classes of the event feature  in the fmri.csv dataset.

-You can specify more than one feature to group by; hatch will generate a separate heatmap plot for every ``hue`` feature specified.

 .. _heatmap_hueorder:

 By default the order of the columns within each hue group is determined from their occurrence in the input data.